Treehouse of Horror VIII: "The HΩmega Man"

 After Mayor Quimby makes an offensive joke about France, as retaliation, the French president launches a neutron bomb directly into Springfield, thus vaporizing everyone except Homer, who had been inspecting a bomb shelter that he was considering buying from Herman.
 Homer emerges and seems to be the last remaining person in Springfield left unharmed.
 Initially grieving for his loved ones, Homer perks up, realizing that being the last person allows him to do everything he always wanted to.

 While dancing naked in church, he is confronted by a band of hostile Springfield citizens who have become mutants from the blast.
 Homer flees back home where he discovers that his family survived as their house was protected by its many layers of lead paint.
-Marge and the children kill the mutants with shotguns and then the family head off to steal some Ferraris.
+Marge and the children kill the mutants with shotguns and then the family heads off to steal some Ferraris.

 "Fly vs. Fly"

-Homer buys a matter transporter from Professor Frink.
+While visiting a yard sale, Homer buys a matter transporter from Professor Frink.
 Bart sees the family pets inadvertently go through the transporter together, resulting in a DNA mismatch.
 This gives him the idea to enter the teleporter with a fly, thinking that he will become a mutant superhero.
 However, the machine simply switches their heads around.

 Bart appeals to Lisa for help, but she is chased by the fly and cornered in the kitchen.
 Bart tries to stop the fighting, but is eaten by the fly.
 Lisa then pushes the fly into the teleporter.
 Bart comes out the other end, fully restored.
 Homer furiously tries to kill Bart with an axe, while the family watches.